Cannibal Corpse: Gallery of Suicide, Bloodthirst and Gore Obsessed (1997–2003)

 The band's sixth studio album, Gallery of Suicide, was released on April 21, 1998.
 It was O'Brien's first studio appearance with the band.
 The album proved popular with fans of black metal, and Cannibal Corpse would ultimately tour with Swedish bands Marduk and Dark Funeral during this time.
 Webster stated: "Black and death metal come from the exact same roots, from mid-80s stuff like Sodom, Kreator, Celtic Frost and Possessed, so there was no reason why they couldn’t tour together, and that worked out really well."

+The band performed at Wacken Open Air in August 1999.
 The band's seventh studio album, Bloodthirst, was released on October 19, 1999.
 Steve Huey of AllMusic opined: "It's rather remarkable how little the band's sound has changed over the course of an entire decade."

 The band's first live album, Live Cannibalism, was released on September 26, 2000.

 The band's eighth studio album, Gore Obsessed, was released on February 26, 2002.
+They appeared at the Wacken Open Air music festival in August 2002.

 The band toured the US during the winter of 2004 with Hypocrisy, Exhumed and Vile.